Probing Dark Matter Halos of High-redshift Quasars via Wide-Field Clustering: Introduction

 Those pioneering studies of high-redshift AGNs, quasars and LRDs have provided first glimpses into their host dark matter halo, yet these results remain scarce, widely scattered, and highly uncertain.
 The lack of consensus stems from two key limitations: the comparably small sample sizes and extremely small survey areas which are susceptible to cosmic variance \citep[e.g.,][]{Driver2010, Robertson2010, Ucci2021}.
 Those limitations can significantly bias the estimates of the bias parameter, the clustering strength and the derived dark matter halo properties.

-To address these challenges, we present a wide-field clustering analysis of a large sample of high-redshift quasar candidates in order to mitigate the above limitations.
-The high-redshift quasar samples are robustly identified using a machine learning methodology \citep{Ye_2024ApJS} by combining $g, r, z$ photometry from the Legacy Survey Data Release 9 \citep{Dey_2019, LS_DR9_Schlegel_2021} and $W1, W2$ photometry from the Wide-field Infrared Survey Explorer (WISE) all-sky survey \citep{WISE_Wright_2010, WISE_Mainzer_2011}, which covers an area of $\approx$ 17,000 deg$^2$.
-The machine learning technique is demonstrated to be quite effective in similar studies to search exotic objects using the same dataset \citep[e.g.,][]{ZhangDwarf2025}.
+To address these challenges, we present a wide-field clustering analysis of a large sample of high-redshift quasars in order to mitigate the above limitations.
+The high-redshift quasar sample includes both spectroscopically confirmed high-redshift quasars and photometric candidates that are robustly identified using a machine learning methodology \citep{Ye_2024ApJS} by combining $g, r, z$ photometry from the Legacy Surveys Data Release 9 \citep[LS DR9, ][]{Dey_2019, LS_DR9_Schlegel_2021} and $W1, W2$ photometry from the Wide-field Infrared Survey Explorer (WISE) all-sky survey \citep{WISE_Wright_2010, WISE_Mainzer_2011}.
+The machine learning technique such as random forest and neural network is demonstrated to be quite effective in similar studies to search exotic objects using the same dataset \citep[e.g.,][]{ZhangDwarf2025}.
 The unprecedented combination of a large celestial area and a large data sample can effectively mitigate the cosmic variance, providing more reliable insights into the cosmic environment of high-redshift quasars, the properties of their host dark matter halos, and their co-evolution history.

 The paper is organized as follows.
-In Section \ref{sec:Data}, we present the data sample of high-redshift quasar candidates and the random sample used in this study.
-In Section \ref{sec:Clustering Analysis}, we present the clustering analysis, obtain the projected correlation function.
-We also derive the dark matter halo mass and the bias parameter from the clustering analysis.
-In Section \ref{sec:dis}, we discuss the derived quasar dark matter halo mass, and the quasars' duty cycle.
-We summarize and conclude in Section \ref{sec:Summary}.
-During this work, we adopt the cosmological model with H$_0 = 67.32$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_0 = 0.3158$ and $w_0 = -1$ \citep{Planck2018}.
-The dimensionless Hubble constant, $h$, is defined to be $h=\rm H_0/100$.
+In Sec. \ref{sec:Data}, we present the data sample, including the spectroscopically confirmed high-redshift quasars and photometrically selected candidates, and the random sample used in this study.
+We also demonstrate the reliability of those quasar candidates.
+In Sec. \ref{sec:Clustering Analysis}, we present the clustering analysis, obtain the projected auto correlation function.
+We also derive the dark matter halo mass, the bias parameter, as well as the quasar duty cycle from the clustering analysis.
+In Sec. \ref{sec:dis}, we discuss the quasar luminosity $-$ halo mass relation, the potential cosmic evolution of the quasar dark matter halo mass, and quasar duty cycles.
+We summarize and conclude in Sec. \ref{sec:Conclusions}.
+During this work, we adopt the cosmological model with $H_0 = 67.66 ~\rm km ~s^{-1}~ Mpc^{-1}$, $\Omega_0 = 0.30966$ and $w_0 = -1$ \citep{Planck2018}.
+The dimensionless Hubble constant, $h$, is defined to be $h= H_0/100$.